You are here

 Can I make a refugee claim in Canada if I’m coming from the U.S.?

 On July 22, 2020, the Federal Court decided that the Safe Third Country Agreement (STCA) is not legal.
-But that decision won't take effect for 6 months.
-So the STCA rules will continue as they are now at least until February 2021.
+The federal government appealed that decision.
+The STCA rules will continue as they are now at least until February 2021, and likely longer.

 Before you make a refugee claim in Canada, it's a good idea to understand the eligibility rules to figure out if you can make a claim.
 For example, no matter where you're coming from, you must meet the definition of Convention Refugee or person in need of protection.

 The Safe Third Country Agreement (STCA) says that you might not be able to make a refugee claim in Canada if you're coming from the United States (US).
 The STCA says that a person coming from the US should usually make their refugee claim in the US.
 But the STCA doesn't apply everywhere in Canada or to all refugee claimants.

 When you make your claim at a Port of Entry (POE), such as an airport, land border crossing, or marine port, a Canada Border Services Agency (CBSA) officer interviews you to decide if you're eligible to make a refugee claim.
 If you make your claim at a US border POE and the STCA applies to you, you will not be able to make a claim and you will be returned to the US.

 You're also not eligible to make a refugee claim if you already made one in a country with an information sharing agreement with Canada, and that country provides confirmation of your previous claim.
 The list of countries includes the United States, Australia, New Zealand, and the United Kingdom.
 If this applies to you, get legal advice right away.
 You will be able to apply for a Pre-Removal Risk Assessment (PRRA).
 A PRRA is a written application where you explain why you're afraid to return to your country and you provide documents to support your fear.